ProPwn/HashChecker/README.md

 - You can finally be sure that the file you downloaded is the file the publisher uploaded.
 Enjoy!

 I'd still want to point out that there are ways to get around authenticity of a file and fool hash checking, with for example collision attacks on a compromised uploaded file.
-You can minimize the risk of this kind of attack by comparing many different checksums (according that they are provided by the publisher) but in the end, it will be more secure if the publisher digitally sign the checksum, ensuring only him could upload this file & hash & signature combination is what was intented to be transmitted, by the person who we thought it was.
+You can minimize the risk of this kind of attack by comparing many different checksums (according that they are provided by the publisher) but in the end, it will be more secure if the publisher digitally sign the checksum, ensuring only him could upload this file & hash & signature combination is what was intended to be transmitted, by the person who we thought it was.

 HOW TO INSTALL
 ==============